-- Georgia c O In Charge g Id Fake A a 3-3-23 You have the right to make a local phone call.
+- Apps Device Google - Faker Play On You have the right to make a local phone call.
 The police cannot listen if you call a lawyer.

 - Prepare yourself and your family in case you are arrested.
 Memorize the phone numbers of your family and your lawyer.
 Make emergency plans if you have children or take medication.

 - Ask your lawyer about the effect of a criminal conviction or plea on your immigration status.

 - Don’t discuss your immigration status with anyone but your lawyer.

 - While you are in jail, an immigration agent may visit you.
 Do not answer questions or sign anything before talking to a lawyer.